-- Store only in approved racks, carts or green medical gas cabinets at all times. - If stored outside the medical gas cabinet, keep at least five feet from combustibles such as supplies. - Ensure that plastic mesh is not on the cylinders. - Store full and partially used gas cylinders separately from EMPTY gas cylinders (less than 800 psi) each must be appropriately labeled. - Transport gas cylinders in appropriate transport devices. - Handle carefully when moving or using to prevent damage. - Read the warning label and the SDS for safe handling.
+- Store only in approved racks, carts or green medical gas cabinets at all times. - If stored outside the medical gas cabinet, keep at least five feet from combustibles such as supplies. - Ensure that plastic mesh is not on the cylinders. - Store full and partially used gas cylinders separately from EMPTY gas cylinders (at 500 psi or below) each must be appropriately labeled. - Transport gas cylinders in appropriate transport devices. - Handle carefully when moving or using to prevent damage. - Read the warning label and the SDS for safe handling.